Virtual Reality in Healthcare

 4. DIAGNOSIS OF DISEASES

-Virtual Reality also allows the patient to be immersed in a virtual environment in which to carry out certain types of functional tests that can be used to diagnose diseases.
-This has been proven by scientists at the Tomsk Polytechnic University and the Siberian State Medical University in Russia, who have developed an experimental system for early diagnosis of neurodegenerative diseases.
+Virtual Reality also allows patients to be immersed in a virtual environment where certain types of functional tests can be conducted, which can help diagnose diseases.
+This has been demonstrated by scientists from Tomsk Polytechnic University and Siberian State Medical University in Russia, who have developed an experimental system for the early diagnosis of neurodegenerative diseases.

-But we must not forget that Virtual Reality applied to healthcare can also help to improve the skills of healthcare professionals.
-Through virtual simulators they can perform complex operations or surgeries without risk to the patient and, in addition, thanks to virtual reality scientists can enter the organs and different parts of the human body to see in a unique way the inside of our organism and improve their knowledge about its behavior.
+But we must not forget that virtual reality applied to medicine can also help improve the skills of healthcare professionals.
+Through virtual simulators, they can perform complex operations or surgeries without risk to the patient.
+Additionally, thanks to virtual reality, scientists can delve into the organs and different parts of the human body to see the inside of our organism in a unique way and enhance their understanding of its behavior.

-According to Dr. Sergio Vañó, president of AIES and coordinator of the Medical Technologies Unit at IRYCIS, “In the last year there has been an increase in the number of studies that demonstrate a relationship between the training of healthcare professionals with virtual reality, especially in surgical techniques, and an outstanding improvement in results with real cases”.
+According to Dr. Sergio Vañó, President of AIES and coordinator of the Medical Technologies Unit at IRYCIS: “In the past year, there has been a multiplication of studies demonstrating a relationship between the training of healthcare professionals with virtual reality, especially in surgical techniques, and a significant improvement in outcomes with real cases.”